 The house style of the web application can be fully adapted to your wishes.

 It is also possible to use only the MemoryLab algorithm in your own online learning environment.
 During learning, the user's responses are sent via the API link to MemoryLab, where the optimized learning schedule is then calculated.
 The API connection is our most flexible solution and offers the following functionalities:

 Our algorithm can be used in almost any digital learning environment

 The user's learning performance is automatically summarized with 'mastery credits' that the student earns when the material is well learned.
 These credits can be useful for assessing the student

-Student and teacher data is always protected (MemoryLab complies with general data protection conquest)
+Student and teacher data are always protected (MemoryLab complies with the General Data Protection Regulation)